jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 #### Quick notes for less geeky users

-Less geeky users users shouldn't bother trying to figure which cells in the middle of the matrix need to be whitelisted or blacklisted.
+Less geeky users shouldn't bother trying to figure which cells in the middle of the matrix need to be whitelisted or blacklisted.
 These cells are really more suited to geekier users and even then, exceptionally: their original purpose was to be mostly informative ("how many requests for a given type of data from a given hostname?")

 I advise new users to stick to whitelist/blacklist domain cells (the left-most column) to allow or block everything from a particular domain, or type of data cells (the top-most row).